Feb 8, 2019

 - Top sponsor recognition strategies: Pictures and thank-you cards from kids, inclusion in nonprofit newsletters and press releases

-Companies that make regular contributions to youth empowerment and education organizations in Houston:
+Companies that donate to nonprofits and support youth empowerment and education organizations in Houston:

-- Sponsorship types that work well: Grants and program funding, event sponsorship, direct donations
+- Sponsorship types that work well: Grants and program funding, event sponsorship, and direct donations

 Companies that make regular contributions to environmental nonprofits in Houston: